Mojang/ore-ui/react-facet/docs/api/hooks.md

 ## `useFacetEffect`

-The `useFacetEffect` hook gives you a way of performing some imperative action (effect) whenever the underlying facet is updated.
+The `useFacetEffect` hook gives you a way of performing some imperative action (effect) whenever the underlying facets are updated.
 It is very similar in structure and goal to React’s own `useEffect`.

-Like `useEffect`, `useFacetEffect` takes an effect function to be called when the updates happen, a dependency list, and finally a facet.
+Like `useEffect`, `useFacetEffect` takes an effect function to be called when the updates happen, a dependency list, and finally one or more facets.

 ```tsx
 const Logger = ({ shouldLog }) => {